sec-fortress/CRTP-Notes/Domain Enumeration - Part 2.md

 ![](https://i.imgur.com/nYGNRo8.png)

-> **Note :** The `IsGroup` property tells us that this two domain admins do not belong to any group, they stand alone as a normal user, Also if does not matter what the `MemberName` property is, if the `MemberSID` **RID** is available (google!!), the **RID** is an identifier telling us who this person is, also it is a very significant number and can only be seen with one user
+> **Note :** The `IsGroup` property tells us that this two domain admins do not belong to any group, they stand alone as a normal user, Also if does not matter what the `MemberName` property is, if the `MemberSID` **RID** is available (ask google for more info!!), the **RID** is an identifier telling us who this person is, It might be an Administrator account having a different/changed member-name but if you check the **RID** and it is "500" then it is an Administrator account

+- Get the group membership